 The Animal Care Trust is born.....

-1982 – The Royal Veterinary College Animal Care Trust is founded and registered as a UK charity.
-Her Majesty Queen Elizabeth The Queen Mother agrees to be the charities’ patron.
+1982 - The Royal Veterinary College Animal Care Trust is founded and registered as a UK charity.
+HM Queen Elizabeth and HM the Queen Mother agree to be the charities’ patrons.

-1986 – The RVC’s Queen Mother Hospital for Animals is opened at the RVC’s Hawkshead campus by Her Majesty the Queen Mother.
+1986 - The RVC’s Queen Mother Hospital for Animals is opened at the RVC’s Hawkshead campus by HM the Queen Mother.

-2005 - The Duchess of Cornwall takes over as Patron of The Royal Veterinary College Animal Care Trust.
+2005 - HM The Queen Consort takes over as Patron of The Royal Veterinary College Animal Care Trust.

-2008 - The Duchess returns to open the completed £8m extension and redevelopment project that upgraded the Queen Mother Hospital’s facilities to make it the largest veterinary teaching hospital in Europe.
+2008 - HM The Queen Consort returns to open the completed £8m extension and redevelopment project that upgraded the Queen Mother Hospital’s facilities to make it the largest veterinary teaching hospital in Europe.

 2011 - The Beaumont Animal Hospital in Camden is officially reopened as the Beaumont Sainsbury Animal Hospital after an extensive refurbishment generously supported by the Jean Sainsbury Animal Welfare Trust.